Skip to Main Content

 Explore the tabs below for detailed instructions on how to search within these databases.

-Browse the shelves in the Reference section of your library - Broome, St Benedict's, Fremantle campus libraries.
+Browse the shelves in the Reference section of your campus library.
 Items may be marked with an R on the spine label.
 For a more targeted approach, search FiNDit by combining the relevant reference material term with your keyword (see example below).

 Note: Reference materials in the library are usually "not for loan" and must be read/copied in house.